manavsehgal/opentheme/_posts/blog/2014-11-25-how-to-design-a-blog-in-jekyll.md

 - A typical blog has a collection of chronological posts.
 - A component listing recent posts to display on home page.
 - A pagination component to leaf through posts in chronological order.
-- A post has an image, a thumbnail, summary, title, permalink, and content.
+- A post has an image, thumbnail, summary, title, permalink, and content.
 - Each post has tags classifying related posts.
+- Posts are classified under categories.